| Title: | Feature Extraction and Statistics for Time Series |

 Determines the deterministic part in the test regression. |

-computes the statistic for the Kwiatkowski et al. unit root test with linear trend and lag 1.
+unitroot_kpss computes the statistic for the Kwiatkowski et al. unit root test with linear trend and lag 1.

-version of Phillips & Perron unit root test with constant trend and lag 1.
+unitroot_pp computes the statistic for the Z-tau version of Phillips & Perron unit root test with constant trend and lag 1.

 A vector of numeric features for the test's statistic and p-value.